FREQUENTLY (& OCCASIONALLY)

 So, too, does an executive coach help a client, guiding the client to become a more adept, exceptional leader, finding ways of improving emotional strength, courage, and helping the client to create the life s/he wants.
 The right coach can help you to manage fear, expand boundaries, develop new skills, and achieve the life you truly want.
+The goal for any coach should always be whatever is in your best interest.

 The true distinction between coaching and therapy lies in who we treat, and I believe that there is a significant amount of overlap.
 Coaches are often reluctant to accept that there is overlap for reasons of liability, and therapists are often reluctant to accept the overlap because their training can be more rigorous than that of a coach (especially considering the low barrier to entry in coaching).